ericdaniel6166/spring-boot-microservices-eric6166/README.md

         - shared configuration files, components, etc. that can be reused in other microservices (order-service, inventory-service, etc)
     - discovery-service-eric6166 : https://github.com/ericdaniel6166/discovery-service-eric6166
+      - This microservice acts as a registry for all the other microservices, allowing them to find and communicate with each other.
     - gateway-service-eric6166 : https://github.com/ericdaniel6166/gateway-service-eric6166
+      - This microservice acts as an entry point for external requests, routing them to the appropriate microservice.
     - user-service-eric6166 : https://github.com/ericdaniel6166/user-service-eric6166
+      - This microservice handles user-related functionality, such as creating, reading, and updating user data.
     - order-service-eric6166 : https://github.com/ericdaniel6166/order-service-eric6166
+      - This microservice handles order-related functionality, such as creating, reading, and updating order data.
     - inventory-service-eric6166 : https://github.com/ericdaniel6166/inventory-service-eric6166
+      - This microservice handles inventory-related functionality, such as managing product stock levels.
     - payment-service-eric6166 : Updating
+      - This microservice handles payment-related functionality, such as processing payments.
     - notification-service-eric6166 : Updating
+      - This microservice handles notification-related functionality, such as sending confirmation and cancellation emails.

 - Make sure microservice repositories at directory as below, otherwise should change this for dev-environment setup